 Older material may be closer to “finished compost” than newer material.
 See the “Age” column.
 If you want old material, be sure to tell the farmer.
 Often the oldest material is at the back of the pile and the material at the front of the pile is from yesterday.
 Let the farmer know what you want; s/he may be able to load the older material for you.
 It is worth asking on the phone.

 If mulch for landscaping, a manure pile with mostly bedding is a good choice.
-However, for composting for your garden, a material with little or no bedding is better (check the “manure:bedding” column).
+However, for composting for your garden, a material with little or no bedding is better.
 Know that some bedding types may compost faster (straw breaks down quicker and cedar shavings take a very long time).
 As a general rule, a manure to bedding ratio of 1:1 or higher (1:0, 20:1, 3:1, etc.) is more desirable for composting.

-Weeds can be a real problem with some compost piles.
+Weeds can be a real problem with some manure piles.
 Contrary to popular belief, horses don’t “poop” out significantly more weeds than cows.
-Weeds present in manure piles are generated primary from seeds of weed plants growing near the manure pile.
-Keep the pile covered with a tarp to prevent weed seed invasion and to compost the pile.
-The heat and time involved in composting will kill most weed seeds.
+Weeds present in manure piles are generated primarily from seeds of weed plants growing near the manure pile.
+Keep the pile covered with a tarp to prevent weed seed invasion and to help kick-start the composting process of the pile.
+Heat and time involved in composting will kill most weed seeds.
 Because we can’t vouch for the weed seed content of these manure piles, we highly encourage you to cover and compost this material for a month or two before applying it to your garden.

-If you would like to place a notice stating that you are looking for manure, please visit:
+If you would like to place a notice stating that you are looking for manure, please fill out the form below.

 Horse Manure and Bedding: What Can I Do With It? – External Link